wkgcass/vproxy/doc/command.md

 ## Action: remove (r)

 Remove and destroy/stop a resource.
 If the resource is being used by another one, a warning will be returned and operation will be aborted.

-## Action: force-remove (R)

-Remove and destroy/stop a resource, regardless of warnings.

 ## Action: remove ... from ... (r ... from ...)